 As a child, I also hid little trinkets – mostly worthless coins and pebbles – in small boxes, which I then buried in various places.
 Convinced that someday I would desire to recover my treasures, I drew ornate maps like those in adventure movies.

-And now, with a real map of a very real place – a narrow but well-trodden path along the river lined with short, colour-coded poles sticking out of the ground like wonky nails in a wood board – I take the first step.
+And now, with a real map of a very real place – a narrow but well-trodden path along the river lined with wooden, colour-coded stakes sticking out of the ground like wonky nails in a wood board – I take the first step.
 After that, the second, the third, and so on.
 Imprints of my shoes vanish quickly behind me until I lose count and the miles remain in my memory as a number that signifies all the effort I will have made not only to earn my place in this flock but to find the strength to carry on when I flee.